 - There is a change in the value and/or kind of property you own.
 Examples of this could be receiving an inheritance of some kind or right-sizing as retirement age approaches).

 - You move to another state or country, or you acquire significant property in another state or country.
-(A common example of this is buying a second home, like a condo in Mexico or lake house in Canada).
+(A common example of this is buying a second home, like a condo in Mexico or lake house in Minnesota).

 Any of these changes require careful (re)analysis of your estate plan.